-The subsurface exploration for this project consisted of 6 borings completed in January 2023 by a Geotechnology drill crew in general accordance with Section 300 of the KYTC Geotechnical Guidance Manual.
-The boring locations were staked by Geotechnology personnel using a handheld Trimble Geo7X GPS unit, and were surveyed after the completion of drilling by Johnson, Mirmiran, & Thompson, Inc. (JMT).
-The as-drilled boring locations are summarized on the Coordinate Data Submission Form included in the Appendix.
-We note that borings were planned to be drilled at the proposed bridge piers, but the drill rig could not access said locations due to the river.
+The subsurface exploration for this project consisted of two borings completed in December 2022 by a Geotechnology drilling crew in general accordance with Section 300 of the KYTC Geotechnical Guidance Manual.
+The boring locations were staked by Geotechnology personnel in December 2022.
+The plan locations of the borings were estimated based on field tape measurements relative to existing bridge features.
+The boring surface elevations were estimated from the centerline profile prepared for this bridge.
+The boring locations are summarized on the Coordinate Data Submission Form included in the Appendix.

 The soil and bedrock samples were visually reviewed by a geotechnical engineer.
 The laboratory testing of soil and bedrock samples was performed by Geotechnology personnel in compliance with the AASHTO and/or Kentucky Method (KM) test standards outlined in Section 500 of the KYTC Geotechnical Guidance Manual.
-The results of the drilling and laboratory testing and review are presented on the Soil Profile Sheet and the Subsurface Data Sheet included in the Appendix.
+The results of the drilling and laboratory testing and review are presented on the laboratory test forms and on the Subsurface Data Sheet included in the Appendix.